Lesya Vorotnyk

-Lesya Vorotnyk is a Ukrainian ballerina.
+Olesya Vorotnyk (Олеся Воротник), also known as Lesya Vorotnyk, is a Ukrainian ballerina.

 Biography

 Vorotnyk danced as a member of the corps de ballet, and later as a soloist, with the National Opera of Ukraine.

 She joined the Armed Forces of Ukraine during the Russo-Ukrainian War in March 2022, after the country's opera houses were ordered to close.
 She enlisted after President Volodymyr Zelenskyy called upon citizens to defend Ukraine against the Russian invasion.
 A picture of Vorotnyk wearing military gear and holding a Kalashnikov rifle circulated on social media platforms.